foxes/Term-Project/README.md

 Note i really need to start commenting code...
 Any issues with any of my code email me any time tommorow and should get back pretty quick

+I am gonna work on the Project around 8ish pm tommorrow Ill start with trying to get the project jtree/layout up.